burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The general requirement when converting integer types is the mathematical equivalence of the source and target values.
 ```

-Now let's go into technical details.
+And now let's go into technical details.

 ## Prohibited Conversions

-1. Converting a pointer to a function, a pointer to a data, and the other side direction is not allowed in C (and in C++).
+1. Converting a pointer to a function to a pointer to a data, and the other direction is not allowed in C and in C++.

 2. Built-in conversion to a `struct`, or to the `union` is not allowed.

 3. C++ treats `enum` as distinct from each other and from integer types as well.

 4. In C, implicit conversion from integer to enumerated types is allowed because in C, `enum` is a synonym of `int`.
 In C++ it is prohibited.

-4. In C and C ++, implicit conversion from enumerated types to integer types is allowed.
+5. In C and in C++, implicit conversion from enumerated types to integer types is allowed.
-6. Converting a pointer to a function to a pointer to data and the other side is not allowed in C++.

 ## The Sequence of Type Conversions Rules in C and in C++